avnikulin/twitter-api-play/README.md

 #Twitter-Api-Play-Client

 ##App Design
 My app primarily relies on the `twitter` gem which is a fully functional twitter API client with all the bells and whistles.
 I chose to use the gem because it seems to be well maintained and very functional.
-I toyed with the idea to create a custom twitter API client from scratch but I felt that it would take up too much of my time and the existing twitter api gem seemed to work very well.
 For caching API calls, I used memcached with the `dalli` gem because it's a simple and easy way to cache requests.
-For authentication, I just chose to use Devise because it's a great authentication system and a basic configuration takes only a few minutes.
 My next feature would be to incorporate `omniauth` to sign-up a user as a twitter user and maybe allow users to post tweets.

 ##Local environment setup instructions